jpdaigle/pg_global_kv/README.md

       END IF
     END LOOP

 Clients call `kv.put()` to insert data into the kv store.
-What is interesting about `pg_global_kv` is that it also uses uses the put function for replication.
+What is interesting about `pg_global_kv` is that it also uses uses the `put` function for replication.
 It makes some concessions about replication consistency in exchange for performance.

-Consitency considerations:
+Consistency considerations:

 * A single key will always transition from consistent state to consistent state.
 * Eventually a single key will always converge to the same value on every server.
 * If key A is written and then key B is written they might not be played back in that order.

-With these conciderations you can do a logical multimaster replication without a log table and without consulting the WAL.
+With these considerations you can do a logical multimaster replication without a log table and without consulting the WAL.
 Instead you can replicate directly off the data storage table using the timestamp column as the guide.
-With the postgres foriegn data wrapper its fairly straig forward to do.
+With the postgres foreign data wrapper it's fairly straightforward to do.
 Again in vaguely related pseudocode:

     min_horizon_so_far = epoch
     LOOP